-This course is a general introduction to sociological thought.
-In it, we examine the basic forms of social structure and social processes where emphasis is placed on the nature and analysis of culture, socialization, group life, and the major social institutions in modern society.
-A decided focus will be to use sociology to locate as well as understand our social experiences.
+This course is a general introduction to sociological theory and practice.
+In it, we examine the basic forms of social processes and social structure where emphasis is placed on sociological perspectives and sociological theory; the nature and analysis of socialization, group life, and systems of stratification; and the workings of the major social institutions in modern society.
+A decided focus of this course will be to use sociological theory and practice to locate as well as understand our social experiences.